danbuckland/intro-to-java-programming--cs046/README.md

 # cs046

-For the 'Intro to Java Programming course'
+For the 'Intro to Java Programming' course